ElsenY/Flearch/README.md

 available request body filter field:

-1. origin
+1. origin (filter by specified origin)
-2. destination
+2. destination (filter by destination)
-3. departure_date
+3. departure_date (filter by departure date)
-4. return_date
+4. return_date (since there is no return_date data in the mock json, this filter is going to filter by arrival_date)
-5. passengers
+5. passengers (filter by number of seats available, whether X passengers is less or equal than available seats)
-6. cabin_class
+6. cabin_class (filter by cabin class)
-7. min_price
+7. min_price (filter by price thats greater than X)
-8. max_price
+8. max_price (filter by price thats lower than X)
-9. stops
+9. stops (filter by number of stops)
-10. duration_minutes
+10. duration_minutes (filter by total durations in minutes, including layover)
-11. airline
+11. airline (filter by airline)
-12. arrival_date
+12. arrival_date (filter by arrival date, same as return_date filter)
-13. limit
+13. limit (limit how many data can be shown, unlimited by default, need to be used with "page")
-14. page
+14. page (fetch X page, need to have "limit" to be enabled)
-15. sort
+15. sort_by (sort by available key below)

 available sort key (case sensitive):
 1. "price"